 Your family doctor or a foot doctor (podiatrist) can diagnose an ingrown toenail.
-Because appointments can be brief and there's often a lot of ground to cover, it can help to be well prepared.
-Here are some tips to help you get ready for your appointment, and what to expect from your doctor.
+Because appointments can be brief and you may have a lot of ground to cover, it can help to be well-prepared.
+Here are some tips to help you get ready.

 What you can do

 Prepare a list of questions to ask your doctor during your appointment.
 Put the most important questions first, in case time runs out.
 Some basic questions include: